 Alex has spent his career at the common law bar, with 25 years specialist experience in family law cases.
 There is little he has not seen or advised on at some stage!
 He is affable, relaxed and reassuring and is able to quickly establish a rapport with clients putting them at ease in very stressful conditions, and instilling confidence in his ability.

 Alex has extensive knowledge of the entire family law system, and a huge amount of experience dealing with difficult public and private law matters relating to both children and finances.
-He primarily practices in London, but appears in Family and County Courts all over the country as well as the Court of Appeal.
+He primarily practises in London, but appears in Family and County Courts all over the country as well as the Court of Appeal.
 Many of his cases involve extremely troubled families, and require multiple hearings and careful management to keep the matters progressing.

 Alex’s busy public law practice is focussed on child care and he predominantly represents parents.
 He is often consulted at a very early stage in a case in order to provide strategic overview from the outset.